Last revised on November 21, 2022.

 The posts linked below look at The Three Passes of Everest Trek in Sagarmatha National Park in Nepal, which I would argue is the world’s #1 high-altitude trek.
 After my Bhutan experience, on top of many more Himalayan peaks and a vibrant Sherpa culture, I can add better weather and clear skies!

-I thought the Deutsche Welle website had made a typo error when I read that the daily “sustainable development fee” for non-Indian visitors to Bhutan had been raised from $65. a day to $200.
+I was sure the Deutsche Welle website had made a typo error when I read that the daily “sustainable development fee” for non-Indian visitors to Bhutan had been raised from $65. a day to $200.

 But no …. this New York Times article (July 5, 2022) explains the new direction in Bhutan’s tourism policy, one not hinted at in any of the articles mentioned above.
-This is a development that no one anticipated!
+This is an unexpected development!

 The NYT article uncritically echoes the happiness myth promoted by the Tourism Council of Bhutan and fails to mention that international visitors make up less than 25% of Bhutan’s visitors.
-It also does not note that the other 75% of Bhutan’s visitors – Indian tourists – will be charged a $ 15-a-day tax!
+It does not factor in the other 75% of Bhutan’s visitors – Indian tourists.

 The TripAdvisor Bhutan Forum has information and links that help explain Bhutan’s revamped tourism policy.